Malik Al Nasir

-Malik Al Nasir, born Mark Trevor Watson (1966, Liverpool, England) is a British author and performance poet, born to a Welsh mother and a Guyanese father.
-Malik is the band leader of Malik & the O.G's.
-Spurred by discovering his striking resemblance to early black footballer Andrew Watson, he began to research his family ancestry, discovering both slaves and slave-owners.
+Malik Al Nasir is a British author and performance poet.
+He is the leader of the band Malik & the O.G's.
+Spurred by an interest in the early black footballer Andrew Watson, he began to research his family ancestry, claiming he was related to Watson.

 Early life

-Mark T. Watson was born in 1966, one of four siblings to a white Welsh mother and a black Guyanese father.
-Liverpool, a major port city, was poor and racism was rife; the Toxteth riots shook the city in 1981.
+Al Nasir was born in Liverpool, England in 1966, one of four siblings to a white Welsh mother and a black Guyanese father.
+Liverpool had one of Britain’s oldest Black communities, with roots stretching back over 200 years through maritime trade.
+During the 1960s and 1970s, the city experienced severe economic decline, with mass unemployment, deteriorating housing, and rising poverty.
+Black and mixed-race residents faced systemic racism and discrimination in employment, housing, and daily life.

-The care system

-His father worked as a merchant seaman and a security guard; his mother worked in a factory.
-When Mark was nine years old, his father became paralysed and, believing that his mother could not cope, the local authority took Mark and one of his brothers into their care.
-(Reynold became "politicised and well-read".)
-There he faced neglect, racism and physical abuse, until he was discharged from the system at 18, functionally illiterate and without connections.
+His father worked as a merchant seaman and security guard; his mother worked in a factory.
+When he was nine years old, his father was paralysed by a stroke and he was expelled from school.
+The local authority placed him into care, where he suffered racism, brutality and neglect from staff until his release at age 18, destitute and semi-literate.

-Many years later, he successfully sued the local authority, and received a substantial payout and a public apology from the Lord Mayor of Liverpool.
-He spent ten years in litigation, durig which time he pursued educational qualifications in order to better research his own case.
-He was represented by Allan Levy QC, a noted children's advocate who co-chaired the 1990 public inquiry into pin-down, a punitive technique used in children's homes.
+Years later, he successfully sued the local authority for the abuse he endured in care, receiving a substantial payout and a public apology from the Lord Mayor of Liverpool.
+The litigation took ten years, during which he pursued educational qualifications to research his own case.
+He was represented by Allan Levy QC, a noted children’s advocate who co-chaired the 1990-1991 public inquiry into pin-down, a punitive regime used in children's homes.